radiantlogic-v8/documentation-new/documentation/introduction/samples.md

 ## Overview

-This guide describes default naming contexts and default data sources when samples are installed.
-When creating new environments and installing Identity Data Management in the Environment Operations Center, toggle the *INSTALL SAMPLES* option on to install the sample naming contexts and data sources described below.
+The default naming contexts and default data sources for the RadiantOne service are described below.
+If samples are installed, additional naming contexts and data sources are also installed.
+When creating new environments and installing Identity Data Management in the Environment Operations Center, toggle the *INSTALL SAMPLES* option on to install the sample naming contexts and data sources.

 ![Install Samples](Media/install-samples.jpg)